tomjoht/tomjoht.github.io/_posts/2020/5/2020-06-18-what-makes-a-good-covid-sign.md

 <img src="https://idratherbewritingmedia.com/images/covid_sign2.jpg" alt="Sign 2" />

-The sign here lacks visual design (except a yellow cover), but it commits another error with "SENIOR/DISABLED" people grouped together.
+The sign here lacks visual design (except a yellow color), but it commits another error with "SENIOR/DISABLED" people grouped together.
 I'm sure that when I'm a senior, I will resent being referred to in this way, just as many are frustrated when people group "women and children" together in the same category.
-Also, "disabled" is a term that can also offend "persons with disabilities."
+Also, "disabled" is a term that can also offend persons with disabilities.

 ## Shouting at people